Careers Leader: Zena Hole

 • The opportunity to meet with employers and employees

-• Computerised careers guidance through the www.startprofile.com website which provides job ideas and careers information, employability, what to study, where to learn, and advice on the best combination of subjects for different careers
+• Computerised careers guidance through Unifrog online careers platform which provides job ideas and careers information, employability, what to study, where to learn, and advice on the best combination of subjects for different careers

-The choices you make during your time at Riddlesdown will have an impact on your future career choices and happiness.
-So it makes sense to start thinking about your future as soon as possible.
+The choices pupils make during their time at Riddlesdown will have an impact on their future career choices and happiness.
+So, it makes sense to start thinking about their future as soon as possible.

-To prepare for life after you leave Riddlesdown, there are questions you should be thinking about and the answers you give will likely shape the GCSE subjects you choose, and what routes you wish to take post-16, whether it’s A Levels at College VI, vocational qualifications at a local college or an Apprenticeship.
+To prepare for life after they leave Riddlesdown, there are questions pupils should be thinking about and the answers you give will likely shape the GCSE subjects they choose, and what routes they wish to take post-16, whether it’s A Levels at College VI, vocational qualifications at a local college or an Apprenticeship.

-Some of the questions you should be thinking about:
+Some of the questions students should be thinking about:

-1. What are you most interested in?
-What do you like doing?
+1. What are they most interested in?
+What do they like doing?

-2. What are you best at?
-What skills do you have?
+2. What are they best at?
+What skills do they have?

-3. What types of careers interest you?
+3. What types of careers interest them?
 What do they involve?
 What skills and qualifications do they require?

-4. What can you do to find out more about careers that interest you?
+4. What can they do to find out more about careers that interest them?

-5. What can you do whilst at school to make future employers more likely to hire you?
+5. What can they do whilst at school to make future employers more likely to hire them?

 Apprenticeships